Stunkymonkey/esp8266-smartclock/README.md

 ## Features
 * opens an access point to enter your local Wifi SSID and password
-* three customisable slots for your sockets
+* three customisable slots for your outlets
 * custom brightness settings for the LED matrix
 * Read Data from a DHT11 temperature and humidity sensor
-* NTP Time
+* NTP Time support
-* Supports multiple Wireless Remote Control protocols (We are using the <a href="https://github.com/sui77/rc-switch">rc-switch</a> library)
+* supports multiple Wireless Remote Control protocols (We are using the <a href="https://github.com/sui77/rc-switch">rc-switch</a> library)

 ## Ideas for the future
 * a light sensor could turn on the lights automatically